Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXBeginNode.md

 # XMLSAXBeginNode

 ## Description
-Write XML using SAX, begin of a node. [[VS:XMLSAXEndNode| XMLSAXEndNode]] ends a node
+Write XML using SAX, begin of a node. [ XMLSAXEndNode](XMLSAXEndNode.md) ends a node

 ```pascal
 FUNCTION XMLSAXBeginNode(